AGRONOMY

 Weed and pest control:

 In many cases however the basic principles of weed and pest control are not well understood.
 A critical success factor in weed & pest control is starting early to prevent large numbers accumulating.
 Other success factors include ensuring strong pasture competition, as well as correct timing of controls.
-It is important to fertilize adequately and prevent overgrazing to keep pastures healthy and vigorous, so that they resist infestations of pests and weeds.
+It is important to fertilize adequately and to prevent overgrazing to keep pastures healthy and vigorous, so that they resist infestations of pests and weeds.

 Grazing management: